prachitiple/aspnet-mysql-sample/README.md

 Once ASP.NET Templates availble in OpenShift Web Console, create application using `aspnet-45-mysql-ex` template and provide this as a source repository url.

-2) Once application comes in running state, its time to update `connectionstring` in `Web.config` file.
-Based on `mysql` pod created in OpenShift update `DefaultConnection` in `Web.config` file.

-##### NOTE: Use `mysql` pod `Cluster IP` as a `server` value in connection string and commit changes in GitHub.

-3) Now create table with dummy records in MySQL Pod running in OpenShift.
+2) Now create table with dummy records in MySQL Pod running in OpenShift.
 Connect to MySQL Database using Port Forwarding and run `CreateTable.sql` script under `DatabaseScript` folder to create table and insert dummy records.

-Now rebuild application.